JuliaLang/StyledStrings.jl/docs/src/index.md

 #### [Basic faces](@id stdlib-styledstrings-basic-faces)

-Basic faces are intended represent a general idea, that is widely applicable.
+Basic faces are intended to represent a general idea that is widely applicable.

 For setting some text with a certain attribute, we have the `bold`, `light`, `italic`, `underline`, `strikethrough`, and `inverse` faces.

-There are also named faces for the 16 terminal colours: `black`, `red`, `green`, `yellow`, `blue`, `magenta`, `cyan`, `white`, `bright_black`/`grey`/`gray`, `bright_red`, `bright_green`, `bright_blue`, `bright_magenta`, `bright_cyan`, and `bright_white`.
+There are also named faces for the 16 terminal colors: `black`, `red`, `green`, `yellow`, `blue`, `magenta`, `cyan`, `white`, `bright_black`/`grey`/`gray`, `bright_red`, `bright_green`, `bright_blue`, `bright_magenta`, `bright_cyan`, and `bright_white`.